Colorectal cancer

 • eye pain, swelling, or redness

-• Females who are able to become pregnant should use effective non-hormonal birth control (contraception) during and for at least:
+• Females who are able to become pregnant should use effective non-hormonal birth control (contraception) during treatment with BRAFTOVI and for 2 weeks after the last dose of BRAFTOVI

 • Birth control methods that contain hormones (such as birth control pills, injections, or transdermal systems) may not work as well during treatment with BRAFTOVI

-The most common side effects of BRAFTOVI when taken with MEKTOVI for melanoma include: fatigue, nausea, diarrhea, vomiting, stomach-area (abdominal) pain, and pain or swelling of your joints (arthralgia).
+The most common side effects of BRAFTOVI when taken in combination with cetuximab and mFOLFOX6 include: numbness, tingling, or burning in your hands or feet (peripheral neuropathy), nausea, fatigue, rash, diarrhea, decreased appetite, vomiting, bleeding (hemorrhage), stomach-area (abdominal) pain, and fever.

-The most common side effects of BRAFTOVI when taken in combination with cetuximab for CRC include: fatigue, nausea, diarrhea, acne-like rash (dermatitis acneiform), stomach-area (abdominal) pain, decreased appetite, pain or swelling of your joints (arthralgia), and rash.
+The most common side effects of BRAFTOVI when taken in combination with cetuximab include: fatigue, nausea, diarrhea, acne-like rash (dermatitis acneiform), stomach-area (abdominal) pain, decreased appetite, pain or swelling of your joints (arthralgia), and rash.

 • have had bleeding problems